Disposal and re-use guide

 Kids can accumulate and outgrow toys at a very fast rate! instead of letting them clutter your home or throwing them in the bin, take them to your nearest Big W store to be recycled.
 Help reduce landfill by using this alternative to disposal.
 Check their website for what is acceptable and a store location near you.

 If your toys are good quality and can be reused, bring them to our next Recycle It Saturday event.
 Your toys will be donated to the Salvation Army.
-Please make sure they are clean, and in great condition (not all toys are accepted - no board games, broken or unclean toys please).
+Please make sure they are clean, and in great condition (not all toys are accepted - no board games, books, broken or unclean toys please).